 Uber is the largest transportation provider in the U.S, yet does not own a single car.
 Netflix is the largest movie company in the world, yet does not own a single movie theater.
-Airbnb is the largest hotel company in the world but does have any hotels.
+Airbnb is the largest hotel company in the world but doesn't have any hotels.
 Who knows, but maybe the next largest bank in the world will not own a mainframe infrastructure, or even a large number of client deposits to sustain their operations.
-Digital-economy players shave something in common: a platform-based business model.
+Digital-economy players have something in common: a platform-based business model.

 Open Banking is transforming the whole industry, regardless of the country or region, including regulation that is being created, customer habits and expectations and, last but not least, banking strategies in order to position themselves in this new world order.
-This new ecosystem will bring new products and services, new channels, new utilities (aaS) and new platforms.
+This new ecosystem will bring new products and services, new channels, new utilities (SaaS) and new platforms.

 Having a successful business model and strategy does not require a big infrastructure but it does require innovation.
 Banks will have to find solutions and strategies for clustering clients based on their behavior on a daily basis.
 This constant segmentation must take into consideration all the different touchpoints and behavioral transactional data in order to accurately provide tailored solutions to that specific niche.

 Customers will not need to visit their banking app, for example, when paying with their credit card on the Amazon website or checking how this purchase will impact their personal finances.
-Banking experiences need to be pushed into users contextual situations in order to provide real value to customers.
+Banking experiences need to be pushed into users' contextual situations in order to provide real value to customers.
 This does not mean simply by using push notifications or real-time insights, but also bundling them with a digital or physical experience such as e-commerce, chat, hosting services, or even to hitch a ride home.

 DIFFERENT ROLES FOR BANKS IN THE OPEN BANKING SPACE